Annie Hall: Cast

-Truman Capote has a cameo in the film.
-Alvy is making quips about people walking by.
-He says, "There's the winner of the Truman Capote look-alike contest" as Capote walks through the frame.
-Several actors who later gained a higher profile had small parts in the film: John Glover as Annie's actor boyfriend, Jerry; Jeff Goldblum as a man who "forgot [his] mantra" at Tony Lacey's Christmas party; Beverly D'Angelo as an actress in Rob's TV show; and Sigourney Weaver, in her film debut, in the closing sequence as Alvy's date at the movie theater.
-Shelley Hack has a brief role, and Laurie Bird also appears, two years before her suicide.

 Style and technique

 Technically, the film marked an advance for the director.
 He selected Gordon Willis as his cinematographer—for Allen "a very important teacher" and a "technical wizard", saying, "I really count Annie Hall as the first step toward maturity in some way in making films".
 At the time, it was considered an "odd pairing" by many, Keaton among them.
 The director was known for his comedies and farces, while Willis was known as "the prince of darkness" for work on dramatic films like The Godfather (1972).
 Despite this, the two became friends during filming and continued the collaboration on several later films, including Zelig (1983), which earned Willis his first Academy Award nomination for Best Cinematography.

 Willis described the production for the film as "relatively easy".
 He shot in varying styles; "hot golden light for California, grey overcast for Manhattan and a forties Hollywood glossy for ... dream sequences," most of which were cut.
 It was his suggestion which led Allen to film the dual therapy scenes in one set divided by a wall instead of the usual split screen method.
 He tried long takes, with some shots, unabridged, lasting an entire scene, which, for Roger Ebert, add to the dramatic power of the film: "Few viewers probably notice how much of Annie Hall consists of people talking, simply talking.
 They walk and talk, sit and talk, go to shrinks, go to lunch, make love and talk, talk to the camera, or launch into inspired monologues like Annie's free-association as she describes her family to Alvy.
 This speech by Diane Keaton is as close to perfect as such a speech can likely be ... all done in one take of brilliant brinksmanship."
 He cites a study that calculated the average shot length of Annie Hall to be 14.5 seconds, while other films made in 1977 had an average shot length of 4–7 seconds.
 Peter Cowie suggests that "Allen breaks up his extended shots with more orthodox cutting back and forth in conversation pieces so that the forward momentum of the film is sustained."
 Bernd Herzogenrath notes the innovation in the use of the split-screen during the dinner scene to powerfully exaggerate the contrast between the Jewish and the gentile family.